-This topic lists the application environments and versions supported by the Standalone Machine Agent.
-Environments or versions that are not listed are not supported.
+This page lists the application environments and versions supported by the Standalone Machine Agent.
+Any environments or versions that are not listed are not supported.

 Standalone Machine Agent Supported Platforms

-Supported platforms and environments for the Standalone Machine Agent are dependent on which metric data collection extension is being used.
+Supported platforms and environments for the Machine Agent are dependent on which metric data collection extension is being used.
 This depends on the machine's OS.
-See Machine Agent Metric Collection for details.
+See Machine Agent Metric Collection.

-The Standalone Machine Agent requires a Java Virtual Machine.
-JRE 1.8 or higher is required.
-Downloads for many of the supported OSs include Oracle JRE 1.8.
-The Standalone Machine Agent should work with most, if not all, of the JVMs supported by the Java Agent that are JRE 1.8 or higher.
-However, it is extensively tested only for the Oracle JDK and OpenJDK.
+The Machine Agent requires a Java Virtual Machine.
+In response to the number of changes in how Oracle's JRE/JDK 8 is produced and distributed, AppDynamics is replacing Oracle JRE with Azul JRE, as a component included in the AppDynamics Machine Agent.
+Downloads for many of the supported OSs include Azul JRE 8.0.252.
+The Machine Agent should work with most of the JVMs supported by the Java Agent that are JRE 1.8.
+However, it is extensively tested only for the Azul JRE.

 - For tested platforms listed in the following table, AppDynamics recommends using the bundled version of the 4.4 Standalone Machine Agent.